aiidateam/aiida-tutorials/docs/sections/writing_workflows/debugging.md

 :emphasize-lines: 1,15
 ```

-The script will then try to output an `Int` where it is expected a `Float`.
+The script will then try to output an `Int` where a `Float` is expected instead.
-Run the following in the `verdi shell` to see which kind of problem this may cause:
+Run the following in the `verdi shell` to see what error this will generate:

 ```{code-block} ipython
 In [1]: from aiida.engine import run